Abdelrahman-bedier/betabot/betabot_obstacles_avoider/README.md

 ## After you implement the pkg state your reflection below

 ### How did you plan the task?
+building the package , then configuring how to read laser scan topic then writing the python code and make it executable and testing the package on gazebo.

 ### what is your logic?
+first get random angle to move the robot by it. then moving forward always till it faces an obstacle by 2 m then it changes the angle of the robot till no obstacle ahead and keep moving forward.

 ### What ROS REPs did you used?
+geometry_msgs , rospy and std_msgs

 ### How we could increase the overall performance?
+I made the betabot to check only the angles ahead of it. these angels are 0(straight ahead ),-20 (20 degrees twoards right) , -25 (25 degrees twoards right),-10 (10 degrees twoards right) and 10 (10 degrees twoards left) as i made the robot to avoid obstacles by always moving left. so by generalizing the betabot to check all the angles around his area will improve the overall performance.

 ### List the most time consuming problems you faced
+reading laser scan didn't take much time but manipulating angles takes much time to get it right.

 ---